User's Guide

 User-Defined Fonts

 IPA Palette tries to show only IPA fonts in its popup menu.
 To be specific, it searches every installed font for those which contain /ɮ/, LATIN SMALL LETTER LEZH.
-1 If you want the menu to show additional fonts, you can do so, but you must modify your preferences using the Terminal or with Property List Editor (part of Apple's free Developer Tools).
+If you want the menu to show additional fonts, you can do so, but you must modify your preferences using the Terminal or with Property List Editor (part of Apple's XCode developer tool suite).
 (Note: most users will not need or wish to do this.)

 The font names are a combination of "Family" (like "Hiragino Maru Gothic"), and "Typeface" (like "Regular", "W4", or "Bold").
 You can omit "Regular", as in the example above for the Papyrus typeface.
 You can find these names using Font Book or the standard font panel.